Cambridge-ICCS/cambridge-iccs.github.io/summerschool.md

 - Masking: Given the size of the event, masking may be required and will be determined closer to the event.
 With much of the programming indoors we support the use of a mask for part/all of the event while not eating and drinking, and will provide N95/KN95/FFP2 masks to any attendee that would like them.

 We will be closely monitoring the situation and following the guidelines of the UK government and [the procedures of the University of Cambridge](https://www.cam.ac.uk/coronavirus) at the time of the summer school.

-<a name="faq" id="faq"><h3> Frequently Asked Questions</h3></a>

-- Is there vegetarian or vegan food available, or can you meet my dietary requirements?

-All the food provided during the day will be vegetarian.
-Please include any further dietary requirements in your registration and we will pass them on to the caterers.